May 7, 2019 | Kurt Moydell | Senior Vice President, Global Sales and Marketing

 We also receive Requests for Quotes (RFQs) from certain enterprises, either as a starting request or as a follow-up from an accepted RFP.
 RFQs generally cut right to the question of cost, and we assume that these businesses already understand the market and may be focused on just one or two vendors.
 This approach may also be the standard process of the customer’s procurement or sourcing department.

 Approximately 40% of what we receive is RFIs and RFQs.
 We treat all request types with equal importance and urgency.

 Your Next Steps

-The 20 questions above are, of course, simply a starting list.
-You will likely have additional questions based on industry, application, region, service requirements, pricing and more.
+The 20 questions above are, of course, simply a starting point.
+There’s no standard RFP questions template or RFP questionnaire that we know of, and you will likely have additional questions based on industry, application, region, service requirements, pricing, and more.

 If you’d like to see our answers to these questions, or other sample RFP questions you might want to ask, contact us today.